joshrendek/the-counter/README.md

 # Installation

 Cluster needs to have RBAC enabled.
 Default values file assumes your using traefik as an ingress.
 Modify depending on cluster ingress.
+Tested on Kubernetes Version `v1.10.0`.

 ```
 git clone git@github.com:joshrendek/the-counter.git